 Choosing the Right Pattern

 The pattern is your blueprint for success.
 With numerous options available online and in sewing pattern books, selecting one that complements your body shape and the fabric you’ve chosen is key.
-For instance, A-line skirts are universally flattering, while pencil skirts might be more suitable for an hourglass figure.
+For instance, A-line Skirts are universally flattering, while pencil skirts might be more suitable for an hourglass figure.
 As Tim Gunn wisely noted, “Fit is everything in fashion.”

 Cutting and Sewing Basics